brikrey67/ruby-iteration-and-enumerables/readme.md

 ## Learning Objectives

-- Review Ruby arrays and hashes
+- Review Ruby arrays and hashes.
 - Use Ruby loops to iterate over code blocks.
 - Define what a Ruby enumerable method is.
 - Use enumerables to traverse, sort and modify collections.